-Switzerland's safety net must be there for all
+Switzerland’s safety net must be there for all

 By Gabriel Barta, Emmanuel Deonna, Wahba Ghaly and Jean-Marie Mellana

-Images of hundreds of people queuing each weekend to receive food parcels in wealthy Geneva have circulated in the international press recently.
+Images of several thousand people queuing each weekend to receive food parcels in wealthy Geneva have circulated in the international press recently.
 The working poor and undocumented migrants in Switzerland have been hard hit by the coronavirus pandemic.
 A group of concerned citizens in Geneva is calling for respect for migrants’ fundamental rights and for regularisation.

 point of view